 - Languedoc Roussillon Mas: the Mas is a typical farmhouse of the region- but it differs from the farmhouses previously described by its size.
 The Mas is a medium-to-large rural property.
 The traditional Languedoc Roussillon Mas is nowadays a very sought-after type of properties.

 - Lozere Traditional houses: in this department, houses are often built with stones.
 However, the type of stones used for the construction may vary from grey or beige granite stones to basalt, schist or calcareous stones, some of them being yellow, when only calcareous stones were used for the Causses houses.
 All these colours give a strong character to properties in this department.

 - Cevennes traditional houses: the Cevennes are a range of mountains.
 The traditional houses you find there are also mountain houses made of Limestone, Schist or Granite.
 Windows are, once more, of small dimensions and placed on the side of the house facing the dominant sun direction, to protect it from extreme temperatures.

 Click here for more info about the Languedoc-Roussillon Architecture

-Search for Languedoc Roussillon property now!
+Search for Languedoc property for sale now!